JackPotat0/jackpotat0.github.io/docs/game.md

 #### **Bug Fables: The Everlasting Sapling (PC)**
 A simple story does not mean that it is not meaningful or bad.
 The main cast only consists of three characters and the story is their adventure to obtain a treasure.
 But this gives substantial development and attachment for all three of them.
 Their conversation feels like real people are role playing the characters and NPCs.
 Paper Mario style gameplay is great, giving an easy way to wreck the game is great for turn based noob like me.
 The OST is definitely inspired from Mario and similiar genres, a composer that should be watched with great interest.
+Done some runs before.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |